 A selection of poems from my first book “How JFK Killed My Father” have been translated into Greek by Miltos Arvanitakis, a film maker and radiologist who lives and practices in Thessaloniki.

-My portrait appeared in psychiatrist/photographer Sebastian Zimmerman’s book “Fifty Shrinks” .
+My portrait appeared in psychiatrist/photographer Sebastian Zimmerman’s book “Fifty Shrinks” and a cropped version appears on the back cover of Practice.
 Sebastian’s ongoing project is to photograph therapists in their offices.
-HERE is the image from Lenox, MA.
+HERE is the full image captured in my Lenox, Massachusetts office.
 I love the pickup truck in the window.